-Single parents – especially single moms who struggle to obtain adequate child support and have to live on a single income – have an uphill climb in generating enough college savings for their children.
+Single parents have an uphill climb in generating enough college savings for their children.
+This is especially true for single moms who struggle to obtain adequate child support and have to live on a single income.

 The good news is that there are ways for single moms and dads to set aside enough money for college.
 It isn’t easy, but single parents can get the job done.